volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

 - tools to easily plays test files (pink noise, sweep) to help measurments

 For PEQ equalizer, while importing file, you can add or replace values to EQ the setting.
-Supported filtter : PK, HS, LS
+Supported filtter : PK, HS, LS, LPQ, HPQ
 - Select the file for left channel
 - choose the scope L
 - Choose the mode REPLACE